Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Senin, 22 Desember 2025 20.41.23 UTC
+- WIB: Senin, 22 Desember 2025 21.31.59 UTC
-- WITA: Senin, 22 Desember 2025 21.41.23 UTC
+- WITA: Senin, 22 Desember 2025 22.31.59 UTC
-- WIT: Senin, 22 Desember 2025 22.41.23 UTC
+- WIT: Senin, 22 Desember 2025 23.31.59 UTC

 Kutipan Inspiratif:
-"It took me a long time not to judge myself through someone else's eyes"
+"Before you diagnose yourself with depression or low self-esteem, first make sure that you are not, in fact, just surrounded by assholes."

-Kategori: motivational
+Kategori: inspirational